ksparekh/MoviesOnDemand/README.md

 2. Movies &amp; Category Controllers.
 3. Password encryption logic to be plugged to the Registration and Login implementation.
 4. Unit Tests Cases.
+5. Deploying the app on Azure App Service
+6. Using Azure DevOps instead of GitHub.
+7. Building CORS ready APIs.

 # Articles/Help referred during implementation